 I will say if someone comes at me with something snarky about my babies and my parenting, the game might come back on.
 As a mom, I will do anything for my kids, and if someone puts them down, “bless your heart” might not cover all of the necessary bases.
 That’s a situation I honestly can’t accurately predict my reaction or actions.

 One thing I can control is my positivity.
 No matter how hard one of these women tries to compete or put me down, I’m going to stay positive.
 I hope that whatever insecurities or demons she has, leave soon.
-I hope she learns to love herself the way I have.
+Honestly, I hope she learns to love herself the way we all should.
 I just think as women, we should be supporting each other.
 We have so much else to compete for in life.
 It’s time to let the cattiness go.
 We need to be saving the world we live in so our daughters have a better one when they grow up.